Probate Registry / Probate office

 If you have found out that you need probate, then the offices that issue a grant of probate or letters of administration are known as the probate registries.

-The Principal Registry is situated in Central London, while there are 11 District Probate Registries and 18 Probate Sub-Registries.
+The Principal Registry is situated in Central London, while now there are 8 other Probate Registries.
 These are administered by HM Court service which is an executive agency of the Ministry of Justice.

 Overview of the Probate Process